cheminfo/nmrium-docs/docs/00_quickstart/10_quickstart_en/10_quickstart_en.md

 ## 3. Select a spectrum

-On the right side of the workspace, various areas are available in an expandable menu.
-Click on the head of the **Spectra** field.
-The measured nuclei (e.g. ¹H, ¹³C, etc) are displayed in the opened field.
-Click on a nucleus to find the experiments associated with it.
-To select an experiment, click the corresponding line.
-The experiment appears in the workspace.
+On the right side of the workspace, there is an expandable menu with several panels.
+Click onto the panel **Spectra**.
+The spectra are matched to the measured nuclei (e.g., ¹H, ¹³C, etc) which are displayed in the opened field.
+If you click onto a nucleus, you can find the matching spectra.
+To select an experiment, press the corresponding line.
+The spectrum appears in the workspace.

 ![](./img102.png)

 :::info Wobble curves

-If your imported Bruker folder contains so-called **wobble curves**, it is useful to delete them from the list for further processing.
+It is possible that your Bruker folder contains so-called **wobble curves**.
+It makes sense to delete these before editing the spectra.
 You can identify them by the name **wobble**.
-Click the corresponding spectrum with the right mouse button.
+Click onto the corresponding spectrum with the right mouse button.
 In the appearing menu, click **delete** to delete the wobble curve.

 :::